Herbert and Katherine Jacobs Second House: Sale to the Moore family

 Bill Taylor sought to sell it by the late 1980s, saying that "the house is impossible to childproof" and that some design elements posed an active danger to his 17-month-old daughter.
 Taylor placed one-third of the 6-acre property for sale.
 He rejected offers of $280,000 for the house, which he felt to be too low, but lowered the asking price after failing to sell the house for three years.

 John and Elizabeth Moore ultimately acquired the house in 1989.
 The roof continued to leak through the 2000s, prompting the Moore family to rebuild it in 2007.
 The Moores also constructed a garage–studio, incorporating an existing wall into the new structure.
 After the garage was completed, the Madison Trust for Historic Preservation gave an award to the house's owners for "compatible new construction" in 2008.
 In addition, in the 2010s, Bill Taylor set up a website chronicling the house's history.
-The Jacobs Second House continues to be used as a private residence in the 21st century, and John and Elizabeth Moore are cited as owning the house as of 2025.
+The Jacobs Second House continues to be used as a private residence in the 21st century, and John and Elizabeth Moore owned the house as of 2026.
 It has sometimes been included on guided tours.